Date of last update: Friday 11 June 2021

 Can a Student Activity hand out leaflets or flyers on campus?

-Not at this time – As this would cause people to be in close contact with a large number of people which could potential spead the virus very easily.
-This is in line with the university policy to not have handouts in teaching environments for this reason.
+Not at this time – As this would cause people to be in close contact with a large number of people which could potential spread the virus very easily.
+This is in line with the university policy to not have handouts in teaching environments for the same reason.

 What is the current policy on committee meetings?

 What is the current policy on bake sales?

 Not with current restrictions - At the moment the sale of food and drink is heavily monitored at the University.
-Due to tier 4/lockdown restrictions this is not possible at this time.
+This is a high risk activity due to preparation of food and distribution, so will be under review for returning to campus in September.

 What is the current policy on travel?